Install¶

 Make sure you fill out the following configuration files before proceeding.
 Each file will be located in /srv/git/saltbox

-To edit [assuming you are still logged in as root
+The following steps assumes you are still logged in as root or using sudo with the following commands.

 ---